a-group-for-seng3011/SENG3011_A-GROUP-FOR-SENG3011/PHASE_1/API_SourceCode/Scraper/README.md

 ## Run the web scraper in the virtual environment
+**Please notice that the scraper will only work if you have installed GNU version command line tools**
 Set up a virtual environment outside our project folder and activate it
 ```bash
 python3 -m venv seng3011venv